 Students explore current and emerging technologies in the Instructional Technology division of Curriculum and Instruction.
-Undergraduate teaching majors can specialize in this program with a minor emphasis in educational technology or media.
-A Masters of Arts degrees is offered in Instructional Technology.
-For more information contact Dr.Leigh Zeitz
+Undergraduate teaching majors can specialize in this program with a minor in Educational Technology.
+An Instructional Technology Masters of Arts degrees is available.

 The mission of UNI Instructional Technology is to prepare technology leaders with the knowledge to have a vision and the skills to make it happen.